gchq/Gaffer/store-implementation/parquet-store/README.md

 ## Inserting data

 The `ParquetStore` has two ways in which you can insert data into the graph.
-The first method is via the standard Gaffer `AddElements` operation which allows data to be inserted from a Java `Iterable` which is not infinitely long, as the data is not queryable until the iterable has been completely consumed.
+The first method is via the standard Gaffer `AddElements` operation which allows data to be inserted from a Java `Iterable`.
+For the `ParquetStore` this iterable must be of finite size as it is fully consumed before being sorted and merged with the existing data.

 ```
 AddElements addElements = new AddElements.Builder()